ashutosh-vaidya/kivy-thelab/README.md

 ## Layouts
 [Documentation](https://kivy.org/doc/stable/gettingstarted/layouts.html)
-1. BoxLayout: Widgets are arranged sequentially, in either a ‘vertical’ or a ‘horizontal’ orientation.
+1. BoxLayout: Widgets are arranged sequentially, in either a `vertical` or `horizontal` orientation.
-2. AnchorLayout: Widgets can be anchored to the ‘top’, ‘bottom’, ‘left’, ‘right’ or ‘center’.
+2. AnchorLayout: Widgets can be anchored to the `top`, `bottom`, `left`, `right` or `centre`.
 3. GridLayout: Widgets are arranged in a grid defined by the rows and cols properties.
-4. StackLayout: Widgets are stacked in a lr-tb (left to right then top to bottom) or tb-lr order.
+4. StackLayout: Widgets are stacked in an `lr-tb` (left to right then top to bottom) or tb-lr order.
-5. PageLayout: Used to create simple multi-page layouts, in a way that allows easy flipping from one page to another using borders.
+5. PageLayout: Used to create simple multi-page layouts, allowing easy flipping from one page to another using borders.
 6. FloatLayout: Widgets are essentially unrestricted.
 7. RelativeLayout: Child widgets are positioned relative to the layout.
-8. ScatterLayout: Widgets are positioned similarly to a RelativeLayout, but they can be translated, rotated and scaled.
+8. ScatterLayout: Widgets are positioned similarly to a RelativeLayout but can be translated, rotated and scaled.

-ScrollView : It is not a layout but use to have a scroll horizontally or vertically by adding child layout.
-It can hold single child layout.
+ScrollView: It is not a layout but uses to scroll horizontally or vertically by adding a child layout.
+It can hold a single-child layout.
+TabbedPanel: Used to create Tab View.
+Useful as top navigation bar.

 ---